FAQs about mold inspection & testing services

 Homeowners have traditionally been worried they would find out their home had extensive developments of black or greenish-black staining in various rooms and under furniture at ground level.

-The most common symptoms and health effects related to black mold exposure or black mold poisoning include a persistent coughing problem, aggravation to the eyes, tendencies to produce nasal mucus membranes, feeling irritated by the skin, continuous fatigue, and continual headaches.
+The most common symptoms and health effects related to black mold exposure or poisoning include persistent coughing, irritation of the eyes, a tendency to produce nasal mucus, irritated skin, continuous fatigue, and continual headaches.

 If you suspect you have Toxic black mold (Stachybotrys chartarum), contact an Orlando Mold inspection pro asap!